Envious-Data/Env-KB/_Firmware/README.md

 ### What is this?

-Firmwares! here is provided python code for Circuitpython and a QMK firmware file, you can pick either Circuitpython+KMK which allows for some code editing and various tweaks or QMK which as of writing this doesnt have functional via support but is great for flash
+Firmwares! here is provided python code for Circuitpython/KMK and a QMK firmware file, you can pick either Circuitpython+KMK which allows for some code editing and various tweaks or QMK which as of writing this doesnt have functional via support but is great for flashing and forgetting.

 ## KMK Setup instructions
 The setup for any of my keyboards using a Raspberry Pi Pico should generally be the same

 - Install [Circuitpython](https://circuitpython.org/board/raspberry_pi_pico/) To your Raspberry Pi Pico.
-- Once installed, Extract A KMK Firmware zip to your raspberry pi pico (Unless you have an original prototype board you will want Revision 1 or newer)
+- Once installed, Extract A KMK Firmware zip to your raspberry pi pico
+- (Unless you have an original prototype board you will want Revision 1 or newer)

 ![What your Raspberry Pi Drive Should Look Like](example.jpg)
 - there is a screenshot above on what the files on your Raspberry Pi Pico should look like